g1eb/angular-calendar-heatmap/README.md

 This [d3.js](https://d3js.org/) heatmap representing time series data is used to visualize tracked time over the past year, showing details for each of the days on demand.
 Converted into an angular directive for your convenience :)

-Includes visualization of year, month, week and day overview.
+Includes a global overview of multiple years and visualizations of year, month, week and day overview with zoom for details-on-demand.

 Inspired by Github's contribution chart.